movielibrarian/.github.io/index.md

 text here

 ## Interpretation and Conclusion

 Transition from academia to the screen.
 This beast has manifested.
 Male gaze has been rooted in cinema, grown in academia, and invaded modern films again.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalanicraig/H301Spr2022IUB.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Citations